 [Section 11, formerly section 9, amended: No. 78 of 2003 s.
 35(13) and renumbered as section 11: No. 78 of 2003 s.
 35(1).]

+11A.
+Terms and conditions of service of Deputy Commissioner

+Schedule 2A has effect with respect to the tenure, remuneration and conditions of service of the Deputy Commissioner and the other matters provided for in that Schedule.

+[Section 11A inserted: No. 5 of 2024 s.
+8.]

-12. Removal or suspension of Commissioner
+12. Removal or suspension of Commissioner or Deputy Commissioner

-(1) The Commissioner may, at any time, be suspended or removed from office by the Governor on addresses from both Houses of Parliament.
+(1) The Commissioner or Deputy Commissioner may, at any time, be suspended or removed from office by the Governor on addresses from both Houses of Parliament.

-(2) If the Governor is satisfied that the Commissioner —
+(2) The Governor may suspend the Commissioner or Deputy Commissioner from office if the Governor is satisfied that the Commissioner or Deputy Commissioner, as the case requires —

 (a) is incapable of properly performing the duties of office; or

-(b) has shown himself or herself incompetent properly to perform, or has neglected, those duties; or
+(b) has shown themselves incompetent properly to perform, or has neglected, those duties; or

-(c) has been guilty of misconduct,
+(c) has been guilty of misconduct.

-the Governor may suspend the Commissioner from office.

-(3) If the Commissioner has been suspended from office under subsection (2) the Commissioner is to be restored to office unless —
+(3) If the Commissioner or Deputy Commissioner has been suspended from office under subsection (2) the Commissioner or Deputy Commissioner, as the case requires, is to be restored to office unless —

 (a) a statement of the grounds of the suspension is laid before each House of Parliament during the first 7 sitting days of that House following the suspension; and

-(b) each House of Parliament, during the session in which the statement is so laid, and within 30 sitting days of that statement being so laid, passes an address praying for the removal of the Commissioner from office.
+(b) each House of Parliament, during the session in which the statement is so laid, and within 30 sitting days of that statement being so laid, passes an address praying for the removal of the Commissioner or Deputy Commissioner, as the case may be, from office.

 [Section 12, formerly section 10, renumbered as section 12: No. 78 of 2003 s.
-35(1).]
+35(1); amended: No. 5 of 2024 s.
+9.]

 13. Declaration of inability to act

-The Commissioner may declare himself or herself unable to act in respect of a particular matter by reason of —
+The Commissioner or Deputy Commissioner may declare themselves unable to act in respect of a particular matter by reason of —

 (a) an actual or potential conflict of interest; or